 If you want to make this casserole ahead of time, cook the potatoes, mix them with the rest of the ingredients and place them in the greased baking dish.
 Cover with plastic wrap and refrigerate for up to 2 days before baking it.
 Do not add the cheese until the day you plan to serve them.

 Freezing Leftover Potato Casserole

 Yes, you can freeze it.
-Some people don’t agree on this, but I have found that my potato casserole freezes well.
+Some people don’t agree with this, but I have found that my potato casserole freezes well.
 To defrost, place it in the fridge overnight to thaw.
 This casserole has a high-fat content, which helps keep the mashed potato consistency as close to the fresh stuff as possible.

 If you have any leftovers, place them in an airtight container and keep in the fridge for up to 4 days, or freeze them for up to 4 months.

 Remember to always label the food with the date before freezing it, so you know the expiration date.

 Reheating Frozen Potatoes